quicwg/base-drafts/draft-ietf-quic-recovery.md

 QUIC is a new multiplexed and secure transport protocol atop UDP, specified in
 {{QUIC-TRANSPORT}}.
 This document describes congestion control and loss recovery for QUIC.
-Mechanisms described in this documnet follow the spirit of existing TCP congestion control and loss recovery mechanisms, described in RFCs, various Internet-drafts, or academic papers, and also those prevalent in the Linux TCP implementation.
+Mechanisms described in this document follow the spirit of existing TCP congestion control and loss recovery mechanisms, described in RFCs, various Internet-drafts, or academic papers, and also those prevalent in the Linux TCP implementation.
 Where applicable, this document attributes the TCP